fdev31/dotfiles/README.md

 - `Ctrl+t` to open a file browser scratchpad
 - `Ctrl+a` to open a shell scratchpad
 - `Ctrl+v` to open a volume scratchpad
+- `Ctrl+c` to close a window
+- `Ctrl+e` to start or focus some program
+- `Ctrl+r` to run commands from the [custom menu](https://github.com/fdev31/dotfiles/blob/main/home/.config/hypr/pyprland.d/shortcuts.toml)
+- `Mod+Arrows` with common modifiers to manipulate client windows

 Change the wallpaper and update every colors (vim, kitty, hyprland, ...) using `Mod+Shift+,` - check [wallpapers.toml](https://github.com/fdev31/dotfiles/blob/main/home/.config/hypr/pyprland.d/wallpapers.toml) for the configuration.